 Information technology professionals should also regularly educate and test employees on spotting suspicious emails, junk mails, vice president of Crypsis, a cybersecurity firm.

 What to do if already infected

-If you are already a victim of ransomware, the first thing to do is disconnect your computer from the internet so it does not infect other machines.
+If you are already a victim of a ransomware attack, the first thing to do is disconnect your computer from the internet so it does not infect other machines.
 Then report the crime to law enforcement and seek help from a technology professional who specializes in data recovery to see what your options might be.
 If there are none, don’t lose hope: There may be new security tools to unlock your files in the future.

 In some extreme cases, it might make sense to pay a ransom if you have no backups and the encrypted files are valuable.
 But added that with WannaCry, people definitely should not pay the ransom.